abequinonez/udacity-frontend-pixel-art/README.md

 # Udacity Front-End Pixel Art Maker Project

 This project, a single page web application that allows users to draw pixel art, was developed as part of the Udacity Front-End Web Developer Nanodegree Program.
 The project guidelines called for the use of DOM-manipulation techniques, such as selecting elements and adding event listeners, to create a grid on which users can interact with.
+The DOM is manipulated using vanilla JavaScript (document object methods).
+In addition, variables are declared using ES6 syntax (const and let).

 ## Instructions